Need to Migrate from Slack to Microsoft Teams? You don’t have to!

 Slack also offers discussions on private channels.
 The same direct message functionality is available on Microsoft Teams.
 To migrate your conversations, you’ll need to:

-- Convert all Slack conversation threads into HTML
+- Convert all Slack message threads into HTML

 - Upload your files into the document library